Variable star: Variable star observations

-Variable stars are generally analysed using photometry, spectrophotometry and spectroscopy.
+Variable stars are generally analysed using photometry, spectrophotometry, spectroscopy, and polarimetry.
 Measurements of their changes in brightness can be plotted to produce light curves.
 For regular variables, the period of variation and its amplitude can be very well established; for many variable stars, though, these quantities may vary slowly over time, or even from one period to the next.
 Peak brightnesses in the light curve are known as maxima, while troughs are known as minima.

 Amateur astronomers can do useful scientific study of variable stars by visually comparing the star with other stars within the same telescopic field of view of which the magnitudes are known and constant.
 By estimating the variable's magnitude and noting the time of observation a visual lightcurve can be constructed.
-The American Association of Variable Star Observers collects such observations from participants around the world and shares the data with the scientific community.
+Organizations like the American Association of Variable Star Observers and the British Astronomical Association collect such observations from participants around the world and share the data with the scientific community.

 From the light curve the following data are derived: